-Icon Color What it Represents Hashed green Some instances in the block of logic are assigned.
-Red and blue grid The region is either inclusive or LocalClock.
+Icon Color What it Represents Red and blue grid The region is either inclusive or LocalClock.
 Blue grid The region is exclusive.
 White The region is empty. • Black icon The logic is handled as one unit and cannot be expanded.
 This icon appears next to the ARM core logic.
-20 Cone icon The object is a Logical Cone.
-Blue checkmark The logic is assigned to a region.
-V Gray checkmark Some instances in the block of logic are assigned to a region. a Blue lock The entire block of assigned logic is locked to a location.
-10 Gray lock Some instances in the block of assigned logic are locked to a location.
-Yellow cube Indicates a block flow.
-(A) : Blue Indicates this macro, net, or port only exists in the pre- optimized view.
+2 Cone icon The object is a Logical Cone. • Blue checkmark The logic is assigned to a region. y Gray checkmark Some instances in the block of logic are assigned to a region. a Blue lock The entire block of assigned logic is locked to a location. .C Gray lock Some instances in the block of assigned logic are locked to a location.
+Yellow cube Indicates a block flow. ∮∮∮ : Blue Indicates this macro, net, or port only exists in the pre-optimized view.